-We are delighted to share this address by His All-Holiness Ecumenical Patriarch Bartholomew given in May 2018 at the Centesimus Annus conference on New Policies and Life-Styles in the Digital Age in Rome.
-You can watch on video here.
+We are delighted to share this address by His All-Holiness Ecumenical Patriarch Bartholomew I of Constantinople given in May 2018 at the Centesimus Annus conference in Rome.

 The opportunity to meet in person with other fellow Christians brings us great joy.
 We are servants of the Lord, who saved us from the bonds of death and opened the gates of Paradise for the human race.
 We all strive to preserve the sacred inheritance of Christianity, to give “to the end of the earth” (Acts 1:8) the good witness of “common salvation” (Jude 3), that “there is no salvation in any other, for there is no other name under heaven given among men by which we must be saved” (Acts 4:12).